We let our light shine

 Richard Sharples is a Foundation Governors and was appointed by the Diocese on the 17th July 2019.
 Richard is also a member of the Ethos Committee.

-Sharon Price was a Foundation Governor.
-She had been a governor since 5th September 2013 and resigned on 31st October 2019.
+Sharon Price was a Foundation Governor, firstly appointed on 5th September 2013 and resigned on 31st October 2019.

-Jill Yeomans was a Foundation Governor.
-She had been a governor since 2007 and resigned on 15th July 2019.
+Jill Yeomans was a Foundation Governor, firstly appointed in 2007 and resigned on 15th July 2019.

-Shelagh Austin was a Local Authority Governor.
-She had been a governorsince February 2008 and resigned in January 2019.
+Shelagh Austin was a Local Authority Governor, firstly appointed in February 2008 and resigned in January 2019.

 Liz Perry resigned from her post as Ex-Officio Priest in charge in February 2019.